oicr-ibc/cssscl/README.rst

 Accept all the values prompted by default by pressing [ENTER]

-7. If you are done working in the virtual environment for the moment, you can deactivate it:
+**Note:** If you are done working in the virtual environment, you can deactivate it as shown below.
+If you need to run the cssscl program again you will need need to activate the python virtual environment as shown above.

   .. code-block:: bash